AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 Features

--   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the third-generation SHENLONG architecture. g6e improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of chips.
+-   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the SHENLONG architecture. g6e improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of SHENLONG chips.
--   Supports I/O optimization.
+-   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs only.
 -   Provides high network and storage I/O performance based on large computing capacity.